Moving to Malta from UK.

 Step 5: Organise Healthcare & Insurance

-Secure comprehensive private health cover; confirm any eligibility for public healthcare access based on your status.
+Secure comprehensive private health cover; confirm any eligibility for public healthcare access based on your status, and our insurance for UK expats guide helps you compare private cover options and ensure compliance for residency applications.

 Step 6: Final Relocation & Settlement